 Note: where Woodland Management Unit-specific estimates of mean annual increment are unavailable or impracticable, regional estimates of growth rates for specific woodland types may be used.

-Natural reserves are predominantly wooded, are permanently identified and are in locations which are of particularly high wildlife interest or potential.
-They are managed by minimum intervention unless alternative management has higher conservation or biodiversity value.
+Natural reserves are predominantly wooded, usually mature and intended to reach biological maturity.
+They are permanently identified and in locations which are of particularly high wildlife interest or potential.
+They are managed by minimum intervention unless alternative interventions have higher conservation or biodiversity value.

 Location of trees from which seed or cuttings are collected.
 Designation of Regions of Provenance under the Forest Reproductive Materials regulations is used to help nurseries and growers select suitable material.
 The term is often confused with ‘origin’ which is the original natural genetic source.